Ron Austin’s In a New Light: Spirituality and the Media Arts

 I am of two minds about The Meanings of Social Life: A Cultural Sociology.
 The argument that Alexander and Philip Smith lay out in Chapter 1 is intriguing, and Alexander’s application of it in his readings of the Holocaust and Watergate are refreshingly useful.
 The rest, to be perfectly frank, feels a bit like filler.

 By John Patrick Diggins For Diggins, the first problem facing any historian of the American Left is one of basic terminology.
-“The characteristics most often used to define the Left,” he writes, “the demand for change; political ideals like justice, equality, and democracy; anticapitalism and the tactic of dissent; the mentalities of rationalism and ideology—are […]
+“The characteristics most often used to define the Left,” he writes, “the demand for… The Rise and Fall of the American Left (1992)

 Spanning the years from the Populist movement of the 1890s to the radical politics of the 1960s, Lasch’s study offers a useful analysis of many of the social, economic, and political forces that have combined to frustrate the American Left in its search for a politically potent mixture of theory and action.